RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 |Member:|Yes, it would be bad.
 It's hard to know exactly how bad.
 I could be shouted at or locked up for a day or two, or maybe beaten.
 |Listener:|You're in physical danger just because you're chatting to me.
 |Member:|Oh yes, absolutely.
-|Member:|Any contact with people she has not approved.
+||Any contact with people she has not approved.
 |Listener:|How do you cope?
 |Member:|I don't cope.
 I'm suicidal most of the time.
 |Listener:|Are you suicidal right now?
 Wanting to die?